JohnDennehy101/homeautomation/JohnDennehy_Project_Proposal.md

 #### Student Name: *John Dennehy*   Student ID: *20091408*

 ## Introduction
-*Project Overview*
 There are 3 different parts to my Home Automation & Running Analysis project:
--Automation of Indoor Lighting
+- Automation of Indoor Lighting
--Control of Sonos Music Speakers
+- Control of Sonos Music Speakers
--Study of Impact (if any) of Weather Conditions on Running Performance
+- Study of Impact (if any) of Weather Conditions on Running Performance

 As I only have 1 Raspberry Pi (and each of the above proposals requires a different program, I will be testing each program at different times).

-## Description (1)
-*Description - Automation of Light System*
+## Description - Automation of Light System
 The idea for my project is to automate certain activities in my house that are currently manaual (e.g. switching on the light in my sitting room when it is dark outside, switching on the light in my kitchen when a person is present as the room is always too dark and requires artificial light).

 The first part of my project will implement an automation system for turning on the light in my sitting room when it is dark outside.